Entering the Great Perfection

 - Simple path sequence.
 A yogi’s style of practice focused on simple meditations oriented towards integrating with the natural state.
 These proceed from Zhine, the calm abiding meditation through Tonglen, the sending and taking practices and then through the initial Dzogchen meditations, the sems ‘dzin, or holding onto the nature of mind meditations.

-- Tantric path sequence.
+- Traditional sequence.
 This sequence adds in a phase of traditional tantric accumulations of 100,000 repetitions of a practice in

 This is tantric meditation stripped down to its most non-elaborate sequence.